 Protect your junk

-Sperm exposed to radiation from cell phones have lower count, motility, and damaged DNA!
+Sperm exposed to radiation from cell phones may have a lower count, motility, and damaged DNA!
 Don’t keep your cell phone in the pocket of your pants.
 Use a wired headset and keep your phone off your body.
 Unfortunately, radiation increases in small contained spaces like CARS!

 Tight clothing and hot tubs may impair sperm production, because of higher scrotal temperature.

-In the next post on Improving Sperm Naturally we continue to delve deeper into more things men can actively do to optimize fertility with natural approaches.
+In the next post on improving sperm naturally, we continue to delve deeper into more things you men can actively do to optimize fertility with natural approaches.